 I kept walking.

-The stones shifted once, then steadied.
+The pressure thinned.
+The stones steadied.

-No new names disappeared.
+No new names disappeared after that.

 The ones already taken did not return.